driusan/de/USAGE.md

 -   `p`: Paste
 -   `u`: Undo
+-   `J`: Join the selected lines together into a single line.
 -   `;`: Give keyboard focus to tagline (see below for tagline usage)
 -   `:`: Give keyboard focus to end of tagline (see below)
 -   Up: scroll viewport up half a screen